 Expansion of Conrad 30 Program

-The Conrad Visa Waiver Program provides 30 visa waivers for each state, allowing healthcare facilities in rural and underserved areas to hire foreign medical graduates of U.S. residency programs.
+The Conrad Visa Waiver Program provides 30 visa waivers for each state, allowing healthcare facilities in rural and underserved areas to use healthcare immigration to hire foreign medical graduates of U.S. residency programs.
 In return for working in these medically underserved areas for three years, foreign physicians can waive the two- year Home Residency Requirement tied to the J-1 training visa.